darklilium/PO_Interrupciones/README.md

 <li>Make a chart with the quantity of customers affected by: zone (region), per office and percentaje</li>

-<li>Search the following elements and alert if they are affected for an PO (also show localization):
+<li>Search the following elements and alert if they are affected for a PO (also show localization):
     <ul><li>NIS</li>
     <li>ORDER ID</li>
     <li>INCIDENT ID</li>